Porky's Party: Plot

-The cartoon begins with Porky Pig lighting candles on a birthday cake while singing and stuttering, 'Happy Birthday' to himself.
-This was followed by a doorbell.
-Porky looks to the left while Black Fury steals a bit of cake.
-Porky then rushes to the door with the mailman knock to "shave and a haircut" as Porky opens the door, but the mailman ends up continuing to knock on Porky's head twice.
-The mailman speaks to Porky and he received a package from his uncle, Pinkus.
-There is a letter to him as Porky opens up and reads it, telling that he got a tiny silkworm.
-The silkworm however came from a big box, and begins to do stuff.
-He first knits garments whenever the word sew is spoken.
-Porky commands the worm to sew and it sews a sock as Porky and his dog, Black Fury, look on in awe.
+Porky Pig lights candles on a birthday cake while singing and stuttering, 'Happy Birthday' to himself.
+Someone rings the doorbell.
+Porky looks to the left while his dog, Black Fury, steals a bit of cake.
+Porky opens the door, and the mailman knocks on Porky's head twice.
+He tells Porky he received a package from his uncle, Pinkus.
+Inside the package is a tiny silkworm.
+The silkworm knits garments whenever the word sew is spoken, so Porky commands the worm to sew and it sews a sock as Porky and Black Fury look on in awe.
 Porky gives the command again.
 The worm sews a brassiere, which Porky disposes of bashfully as he puts the worm in his coat.

-After discussing to Black Fury, Porky and Black Fury enter the bathroom where Porky applies hair-growth formula on his own head, producing no results.
+Porky and Black Fury enter the bathroom, where Porky applies hair-growth formula on his own head, though with no result.
 Then, needing to get ready, Porky hurriedly leaves the bathroom.
-Black Fury takes the formula and squirts 16 drops in his head until knowing that it contains 99% alcohol, and he begins to drink it.
+Black Fury takes the formula and squirts 16 drops on his head.
+He realizes that it contains 99% alcohol, and he begins to drink it.
 He then starts to have the hiccups, and becomes intoxicated, loudly shouting "Happy Birthday!"